awkwordplay/awkwordplay.github.io/_posts/2014-12-01-everyday-hassles-in-go.markdown

 With the help of ADTs (and pattern matching) this problem can be easily detected (more on this later).

-### Methods, interfaces, and other minor annoyances
+### Interfaces are misdesigned

-#### Interfaces are implemented implicitly
+#### Interfaces are implemented implicitly/no way to define how a foreign type implements an interface

 Interfaces in Go are implemented implicitly, which means if someone happens to come along and creates an interface with a method which your type already has your type immediately implements that interface - wether you like it or not.
-While this happens rather rarely in practice (in my experience), I do not understand the motivation behind this design decision - usually Go prefers explicitness over implicitness, why the exception here?
+While this happens rather rarely in practice (in my experience), a consequence of this is much more severe -

+I do not understand the motivation behind this design decision - usually Go prefers explicitness over implicitness, why the exception here?
 When writing a methods which is implementing an interface one has a specific interface in mind anyway - then why lose this information?

-#### No way to define methods on foreign types

-The biggest reason why go had to abandon the very concept of defining methods on foreign types is because interfaces are implemented implicitly - a decision which increases Go's inconvenience factor severely.
+The biggest reason why go had to abandon the very concept of defining methods on foreign types is because interfaces are implemented implicitly.
 It saves a bit of typing in the short term but has utterly devastating consequences in the long term: one has to created new named type

-Interestingly, Go already has syntax which would be well suited to this (not like syntax is an important matter when it comes to issues like this), as it is noted in <a href="https://groups.google.com/forum/#!topic/golang-nuts/Hbxekd9g09c">this thread<a> by Rasmus Schultz
+Interestingly, Go already has syntax which would be well suited to this (not like syntax is an important matter when it comes to issues like this), as it is noted in <a href="https://groups.google.com/forum/#!topic/golang-nuts/Hbxekd9g09c">this thread</a> by Rasmus Schultz.

-> am I missing something here?
->
-> just learning Go, and I was under the impression that one of the key reasons for the "detached" method-declaration syntax, was that you would be able to extend somebody else's type with new methods required by your program, in a "non-invasive" manner.
+> I was under the impression that one of the key reasons for the "detached" method-declaration syntax, was that you would be able to extend somebody else's type with new methods required by your program, in a "non-invasive" manner.

->
-> so you can't add methods to a type unless it was declared in the local package, is that right?
+#### Lack of deriving

+Default implementations for certain interfaces should be provided.
+How can Go print out our structs or maps currectly?
+We don't know.
+It is done with reflection, which is runtime concept and sidesteps the type system entirely.
+The ad hoc, edge case laden nature of Go shows here again.
+For those who are unfamiliar with the concept.

+If we define a record (struct in Go land), and we want to print an instance of it, we get a compile error.

+{% highlight haskell %}
+> data Customer = Customer { name :: String, age :: Int }
+> print $ Customer "Joe" 14

+<interactive>:3:1:
+    No instance for (Show Customer) arising from a use of ‘print’ In the expression: print
+    In the expression: print $ Customer "Joe" 14
+    In an equation for ‘it’: it = print $ Customer "Joe" 14
+{% endhighlight %}

+The compiler error tells us that our Customer type is not an instance of the Show typeclass - in Go terminology, the Customer type does not implement the Show interface.
+Inspecting the type signature of print we see it indeed requires any element passed to it to be an instance of Show:

+{% highlight haskell %}
->
+> :t
+print :: Show a => a -> IO ()
+{% endhighlight %}

+Using derive, we can get default implementations for free:

+{% highlight haskell %}
+> data Customer = Customer { name :: String, age :: Int } deriving Show
+> print $ Customer "Joe" 14
+Customer {name = "Joe", age = 14}
+{% endhighlight %}

+Also interesting how our Customer type 'officially' became an instance of the Show typeclass:

+{% highlight haskell %}
+Prelude> :i Customer
+data Customer = Customer {name :: String, age :: Int}
+  	-- Defined at <interactive>:7:1
+instance Show Customer -- Defined at <interactive>:7:66
+{% endhighlight %}

-> what exactly is the point of the detached method-declarations then?
+So from the point of view of the the type system,

+#### Type assertions

+Type assertions are completely type unsafe - a function should never ever make assumptions about the underlying type of an interface type - that completely defies the purpose of interfaces to begin with.

+### Other minor annoyances

+#### General inelegance

+The obsession with operators (why can't they be functions?).

 #### No type aliases

-Sometimes it is good to have type aliases which are basically macros doing simple string replace in the source, to increase readability, for example the <a href="https://github.com/go-mgo/mgo">excellent MongoDB driver, mgo</a> defines a convenience type M:
+Sometimes it is good to have type aliases which are basically macros doing simple string replace in the source, to increase readability, for example the excellent MongoDB driver, <a href="https://github.com/go-mgo/mgo">mgo</a> defines a convenience type M:

 {% highlight go %}
 type M map[string]interface{}